xuanyuw/miRNA_overlap_AD_PD.github.io/index.md

 By inspecting these features, specifically performing EDA and doing research on what each of the values mean, we can delve further into the analysis by determining what features will be important in the differential gene analysis model, and which of them will significantly differentiate between Alzheimer's, Parkinson's and healthy patients in terms of their genetics.

-The figures below shows the sample count distribution of each "disease markers" mentioned above.
+The figures below show the sample count distribution of each "disease marker" mentioned above.
 <style>
 .row {
   display: flex;